-Our meditation center is one of many centers around the world branching from the Dhammakaya temple in Thailand.
+Our meditation center is one of many centers around the world branching from one of the biggest Buddhist temples in Thailand.
 The headquarters was established on February 20th, 1970 by Luang Por Dhammajayo and Master Nun Chandra Khonnokyoong with about $100 and 78 acres of land.
 The founders and their disciples bulit the foundation on the teachings and research of Master Phra Monkolthepmuni, who rediscovered the ways of meditation.

 The belief of the temple is that would peace begins with inner peace, and with this, the temple has looked to teach meditation all over the world to anyone willing to learn.

 Since the foundation was first established, the temple has now grown to reach members all over the world.
-With programs including meditation retreats, monk and novice ordinations, youth activities, nun training, international mediation programs, and centers from Australia to Japan to Chicago, the Dhammakaya Foundation continues to spread its message emphasizing the power of meditation to the world.
+With programs including meditation retreats, monk and novice ordinations, youth activities, nun training, international mediation programs, and centers from Australia to Japan to Chicago, our headquarters in Thailand continues to spread its message emphasizing the power of meditation to the world.

 The Meditation Center of Chicago was founded by a small Thai community in northern Chicago, presided over by two Buddhist monks.
 They started their gathering in an apartment, then moved to a house to accomodate the growing number of members.
 Luckily, they found a home at a church on 6224 W. Gunnison Street, Chicago IL.
 The goals of the center are to reach out to the Buddhist community, provide information on Buddhist tradition, and to practice meditation.